genesys-samples/Architect_IVR_Data-Actions/content/020-Script-Construction/30_Actions.md

 We're ready to map this action!

-Select your input field and select your "Case Status" variable within the Value drop down.
+Select the **text input field** you constructed in the previous section and select your "Case Status" variable within the Value drop down.
 Within the Placeholder field, you can enter something like "Enter Case Status", this text will display to the agent on this field before they enter any text into it (you can see placeholder text by going into preview mode).

 ![image](/images/scriptinputfield.PNG)

-Select your button, select No Action Selected under Click Action, and find your action within the custom drop down.
+Select the empty **button** you created in the previous selection, select No Action Selected under Click Action, and find your action within the custom drop down.

 ![image](/images/scriptbuttonaction.PNG)